joolstorrentecalo/gitlab-foss/doc/development/documentation/review_apps.md

 The `review-docs-cleanup` job is triggered automatically on merge.
 This job deletes the review app.

-You must have the Developer role for the project.
+You must have the Developer role in the project.
 Users without the Developer role, such as external contributors, cannot run the manual job.
 In that case, ask someone from the GitLab team to run the job.